Abstract

 Introduction

 By culturing cancer cells in serine depleted conditions and examining the relationship between the NAD+/NADH ratio and serine synthesis, we find that the NAD+/NADH ratio is elevated in response to serine deprivation in some but not all cancer cells.
 The elevated NAD+/NADH ratio is driven by increased mitochondrial respiration and promotes serine synthesis to confer resistance to environmental serine depletion.
-A similar relationship between mitochondrial respiration and the NAD+/NADH ratio was observed in lipid-depleted environments, where higher mitochondrial respiration in some cells led to elevated NAD+/NADH ratios and enhanced citrate synthesis.
-Lastly, we find that any perturbation that increases the NAD+/NADH ratio, including either serine or lipid deprivation, led to both elevated serine and citrate production, regardless of what nutrient was depleted from the environment.
+A similar relationship between mitochondrial respiration and the NAD+/NADH ratio was also observed in lipid depleted environments, where higher mitochondrial respiration in some cells led to elevated NAD+/NADH ratios and enhanced citrate synthesis.
+Lastly, we find that any perturbation that increases the NAD+/NADH ratio, including lipid deprivation, could paradoxically improve the proliferation of cells in serine depleted conditions.
 Together, these data reveal that the NAD+/NADH ratio is regulated by mitochondrial respiration in response to environmental nutrients in a cancer cell-specific manner and that this influences oxidative biosynthesis and proliferation.
 These data also provide insight into how levels of multiple nutrients in tissue microenvironments may cooperate to enable biomass synthesis and cell proliferation.
-This study is based in part on work performed for a PhD dissertation (Chang, 2024).

 Results